esoeylemez/progress-meter/README.md

 correct behaviour when printing diagnostics that are not part of the progress bar and should just scroll by.

-The @System.Progress@ module contains a tutorial.
+The `System.Progress` module contains a tutorial.

 Quickstart